arman-aminian/lofi-generator/README.md

-Lo-Fi Generator using deep learning.
+Lo-Fi Generator using deep-learning methods.